cityofaustin/Residential-Permitting/_glossary/carport.md

 ---

-A roofed space used as shelter for a parked vehicle.
+A roofed space used as shelter for a parked vehicle that's open on two sides or more.